Federal Employees Dental and Vision Insurance Program

 • you return to federal employment after being on leave without pay if you did not have federal dental or vision coverage prior to going on leave without pay, or your coverage was terminated or canceled during your period of leave without pay.

-• you return to federal employment after being on leave without pay and you did not have federal dental or vision coverage prior to going on leave without pay, or your coverage was terminated or canceled during your period of leave without pay.
+• change plans/plan options on returning to federal employment after being on leave without pay if you did not have FEDVIP coverage prior to going on leave without pay, or your coverage was terminated or canceled during your period of leave without pay.

 Retirees and injury compensationers may make enrollment changes under the same circumstances as active employees (although not all of the conditions that apply to active employees, such as going on leave, apply to retirees).

-Premiums vary according to whether the enrollee chooses the high or standard option, and whether the enrollee chooses self-only, self plus one or self and family coverage.
-Premium rates and other plan information are at www.opm.gov/healthcare-insurance/dental-vision/plan-information.
+Premiums vary according to whether the enrollee chooses the high or standard option and whether the enrollee chooses self-only, self plus one or self and family coverage.
+Premium rates, a plan comparison tool and other plan information are at www.opm.gov/healthcare-insurance/dental-vision/plan-information.

 To contact vision plans: